Seasons and Festivals

 Picture, Conversion of St Paul

-The season of Epiphany also includes the "Conversion of Saint Paul".
-Paul was a very devout Jew (a Pharisee) who believed that Jews should adhere absolutely to God's Laws given through the ancient prophet Moses.
-After the death and resurrection of Jesus, Paul made it his business to hunt down and persecute anyone who tried to follow Jesus' teachings.
+The season of Epiphany also includes the 'Conversion of Saint Paul'.
+Paul was a very devout Jew, a Pharisee, a class of Jews who believed that they should adhere absolutely to God's Laws given through the ancient prophet Moses, so after the death and resurrection of Jesus, Paul made it his business to hunt down and persecute anyone who tried to follow Jesus' teachings (Paul thought Jesus was wrong as he didn't follow exactly the traditions taught by Moses).
 As he was travelling to the city of Damascus to persecute Christians there, Paul was blinded by a bright light and thrown to the ground, where he had a vision in which Jesus was revealed to him.
-Despite his previous impassioned persecution of Christians, Paul consequently became a Christian himself and one of the main people to spread the knowledge of Jesus, and hence Christianity, throughout the rest of the world (Acts, chapter 9).
-Paul saw his task was to bring the account of Jesus to non-Jews so he visited many of the countries around the area and wrote many of the letters in the latter part of the Bible.
-(Return to top)